zbenmo/yapy3c/docs/part_III.md

   main()
 ```

-When you run the file with ```python my_file.py``` the expression in the bottom is evaluated to True and the code in the *main* function is executed. when the 'if' statement is missing code in functions are not called, so you may end up not really running anything.
+When you run the file with ```python my_file.py``` the expression in the bottom is evaluated to True and the code in the *main* function is executed.
+When the 'if' statement is missing, code in functions is not called, so you may end up not really running anything.
 Only code outside functions is executed.
 It is a good practice to wrap your code in functions and call the starting point, say, *main*, from such an 'if' statement.
 A file with only functions can still be useful as a part of a module (and be called from outside the file, or from the command line with the *-m* flag).

 Whole this long detour was to show the following:

 ``` py
 ... # code containing potentially doctests